 Cooking Tip: You can substitute raspberries or strawberries for the blueberries.

-Keep it Healthy: Experiment with other baked goods recipes and use 1 mashed avocado in place of 1/2 cup butter or oil.
+Keep it Healthy: Experiment with using avocado in other baked goods recipes.
+Substitute one mashed avocado for 1/2 cup of butter or oil.

 Tip: Store the muffins in an airtight container for up to five days.

 Tip: Make It Kid-Friendly by letting the kids do the measuring for most of the ingredients, like the sugar and flour.
 They can also fold the blueberries into the batter and push the toothpick into a muffin to test for doneness.